Not All In-Pavement Flashing Pedestrian Crosswalk Systems are Created Equal!

 A LaneLight marker has a very low profile (less than 3mm above the road surface) and optionally it can be installed flush with the road surface in snow plow regions.
 Competitive lightheads typically have a much taller profile leaving them more prone to damage from impact and more likely to be a trip hazard for the pedestrians you're trying to keep safe.
 LaneLights have absolutely no plastic parts exposed to vehicle traffic and do not use any buried, inaccessible connectors.
 Many competitive systems require buried connections and have light heads that are primarily made of plastic making them more prone to failure.

-LaneLight is the only in-pavement marker to be independently tested and certified to meet strict standards for impact, vibration, environmental, color metrics, light intensity and distribution by BASt, the Federal Highway Research Institute in Germany.
+LaneLight is the only in-pavement marker to be independently tested and certified to meet strict standards for impact, vibration, environmental factors, color metrics, light intensity and light distribution by BASt, the Federal Highway Research Institute in Germany.

-LaneLight systems come with a standard 5 YEAR warranty, the longest standard warranty available in the industry.
+LaneLight systems come with a standard 5 YEAR warranty.

 Real World Visibility